-The local river has a length equal to the square root of the subbasin area.
-Subbasin runoff forms the inflow to the local river.
+The local river has a length equal to the square root of the subbasin area, if not specified as input.
+Runoff from the land area of the subbasin forms the inflow to the local river.
 The flow in the local river is delayed and attenuated as described above.
-Of the resulting flow from the stream a constant percentage goes to the local lake, and the rest directly to the main river.
+Of the resulting flow from the stream a constant percentage goes to the local lake (icatch), and the rest directly to the main river.